belset/FlatValidator/src/FlatValidator.DependencyInjection/README.md

 ## Supporting the project

-If you like my activities, it may be great to give me a ⭐ and/or share this link with friends 🤗

 The `FlatValidator` is developed and supported by [`@belset`](https://github.com/belset) for free in spare time, so that financial help keeps the projects to be going successfully.

  You can sponsor the project via [**`Buy me a coffee`**](https://www.buymeacoffee.com/belset).